-Politics UK is owned and operated by News Hub Group Ltd. Company number: 14590599
+Politics UK is owned by News Hub Group Ltd. Company number: 14590599

 Politics UK kicked off in July 2022 when we assumed control of the account from its previous owner.
 Our admins, who juggle running the account voluntarily with our student studies, are scattered across the UK.
 Our central aim revolves around getting young people involved in politics – and the way we do this, as students ourselves, is by sharing the news in a quick, short and engaging form.